TemoaProject/temoa/docs/source/Documentation.rst

 they both fix input commodity shares to technologies with multiple inputs.
 However, :code:`TechInputSplitAverage` only fixes the average shares at the annual level, allowing the shares at the time slice level to vary.
-This parameter is used in :code:`TechInputSplitAverage_Constraint`.
+This parameter is used in :code:`TechInputSplitAverage_constraint`.

 TechOutputSplit